stackabletech/stackable-utils/release/README.md

 #### Release tags

-To create release tags use the `create-release-tag.sh` script, called from the repository root folder.
+To create release tags use the `create-release-pre-tag.sh` script, called from the repository root folder.
 The syntax is given below:

 ```
 ./release/create-release-tag.sh -t <release-tag> [-p] [-c] [-w products|operators|all]